 The best coffee makers you can buy today

-The Technivorm Moccamaster is the highest quality and most widely praised coffee maker on our list.
+The Technivorm Moccamaster KBGV Select is the company's latest model, first released in late 2019 as the Moccamaster KBG Select in Europe.
+The new release continues the Moccamaster's highly respected name as the highest quality and most widely praised coffee maker on our list.
 It’s been engineered for optimal brew temperatures and water dispersal, with innovative features that have earned it recognition from the Specialty Coffee Association.
 What’s more, it does all of this while operating exceedingly quickly.

 Handmade in the Netherlands, this pricey coffee maker has a unique industrial aesthetic that some people love and others hate.
 This, however, is one for the enthusiasts, and lacks a few of the convenience features you might find in cheaper models.
-There’s no automatic timer settings, for example, and the auto shut off will power down the machine after 40 minutes, so if you like to refill your cup throughout the morning, this might not be the best choice.
+The water tank is fixed onto the system, and you won't find any auto-brew features baked in here.
+However, what it lacks in the amenities that are typical of today' at-home brewers, it makes up for in producing smooth, balanced coffee.

-The Ninja Hot and Cold Brewed System is something of an all-in-one for all the coffee (and tea) lovers in your household.
+The Ninja Hot and Cold Brewed System turns your kitchen into a full-on cafe.
+Casual drinkers may find it too overwhelming, but coffee and tea lovers will appreciate the flexibility of being able to make their beverages as simple or fancy as they want right from home.
 Capable of brewing a wide range of coffees, teas and cold brews, temperature and brew times are all automatically adjusted based on your choice of drink (selected from the display panel).

 Ninja claims that, using the specialty coffee setting and the included milk frother on the side of the machine, you can make coffee-bar drinks at home.
 That’s true if you’re not super fussy about the quality of the coffee in your ‘ccinos, as the machine brews strong coffee but not espresso like the coffee shops.

-That said, being able to produce these more complex coffee brews at home makes for an incredibly versatile machine, especially considering tea drinkers are also accounted for here as well.
+Being able to produce more complex coffee brews at home makes for an incredibly versatile machine, especially considering tea drinkers are also accounted for here as well.
 The smart basket system will automatically register the brew basket you are using and recommend drink types as well.

 If you’re one of those households with single-serve and multi cup brewers, this appliance can replace both and make a single cup without using coffee pods.
 However, if you don’t foresee a need for cold brew or tea functionality, you can save money with the cheaper Ninja Specialty further down the page.